Luxury Hotels in Marbella: Golden Mile Resorts and Old Town Stays

 Puerto Banús and Nueva Andalucía are the choices for those who want proximity to the marina and the most active nightlife.
 Luxury hotels here are often newer and more focused on the party scene, featuring poolside DJs and high-concept bars.
 If you are looking for a quiet, restorative holiday, this area can be frustratingly loud and crowded.
 However, for those who want to be in the centre of the shopping and yachting scene, the convenience is unbeatable.

 Finally, the Golf Valley and East Marbella offer secluded luxury.
-These hotels are often set back from the coast, providing more square footage for the price.
+These hotels, such as the highly regarded Anantara Villa Padierna, are often set back from the coast, providing more square footage for the price.
 They are quieter and more focused on families or serious golfers.
 The obvious trade-off is the lack of beach access.
 Most of these hotels run shuttles to private beach clubs, but you will be reliant on their schedule or a hire car to reach the water.

 How to pick by budget